Airbnb Alternatives in the UK: 7 Options Worth Considering for Your Property

 Vrbo

-Owned by Expedia Group, Vrbo is a popular vacation rental platform that attracts families traveling together and vacationers who are looking for longer stay options.
-Vrbo has been around since 1995 and currently has more than 2 million listings in 190 countries worldwide.
+Owned by Expedia Group, Vrbo is a popular vacation rental platform that attracts families traveling together and vacationers seeking longer stay options.
+Vrbo has been in operation since 1995 and currently boasts over 2 million listings in 190 countries worldwide.
 It also has almost 100,000 holiday lettings from across the UK and Ireland.

 Remember that the platform focuses on entire properties and doesn’t allow property owners to list shared spaces.
 The common types of property listed on the website are houses, condos/apartments, cottages, cabins, villas, and chalets.